LeeXieXie/cserwork/CS61A/CS61A Lec4.md

 # 1.6   Higher-Order Functions
 This section shows how higher-order functions can serve as powerful abstraction mechanisms, vastly increasing the expressive power of our language.

+**Functions are first-class:** Functions can be manipulated as values in our programming language.

+**Higher-order function:** A function that takes a function as an argument value or returns a function as a return value

+Higher-order functions:

+- Express general methods of computation

+- Remove repetition from programs

+- Separate concerns among functions

 ## 1.6.1   Functions as Arguments
 a common underlying pattern